Skip to Content

 This experience helps you to understand how Stefan Ziemendorff, a German researcher out looking for sarcophagi in the jungle, felt when he “discovered” the falls in 2002, thus opening them up to international tourism.

-Of course, the locals full-well knew they were there, but a series of superstitions surrounding their existence had prevented the locals from going anywhere near them.
+Of course, the locals knew they were there, but a series of superstitions surrounding their existence had prevented the locals from going anywhere near them.

-The falls are said to be 771 metres tall, but this is disputed by many who claim Ziemendorff did not measure them correctly.
+The falls are said to be 771 meters tall, but this is disputed by many who claim Ziemendorff did not measure them correctly.
 This height makes them the third highest falls in the world, but some sources put them fifth, or even as far down as fifteenth.
 However tall they are exactly, they are an awe-inspiring sight and definitely worth the trip.

 Route options for hiking to Gocta Falls